Friday, December 17, 2010

 Wednesday, December 8, 2010

-It was told that sigbin is a nocturnal being; it sleeps at day most of the time and wide awake by night time.
-It creeps out the cage and could easily pass through the smallest hole or recesses in the wall and could jump high over the bushes in the field, moving very very fast.
-It never faces forward.
-When on a stationary position, it would keep its guard by bending its head down below its groin and peeps through between its muscular thighs as if it is viewing the world up-side-down.
-It has two very big round eyes, the size of a “platito” (small dish plate), that seldom blink.
-The eyes would keep on staring toward the back and the sigbin would slowly move backward if it needs to change location.
-When disturbed, it would quickly straighten up and stand up and hop like a big kangaroo; the big hind legs hold the ground while the front limbs are clutching its breast and in split second it would kick the ground, jump fast and quick that human eye could not chance to have a glimpse of it.
+It was told sigbin was a nocturnal being; it slept in the daytime and was wide awake by night.
+It crept out of the cage and could easily pass through the smallest hole or recesses in the wall as if it had no bones and could jump high over the bushes in the field, agile and moving swiftly around.
+It would never face forward.
+The structure of the body is comparably similar to that of a kangaroo having a pair of muscular big hind legs and two smaller upper limbs.
+When in a stationary position, it would keep its guard by bending its head down below its groin and peeping its behind through in between its muscular thighs as if it was viewing the world upside-down.
+It has two very big round eyes, the size of a platito (small dish plate).
+It would seldom blink.
+The eyes would keep on staring toward the back and the sigbin would slowly move backward and sideward if it needed to adjust the direction of its sight.
+When disturbed, it would quickly straighten up to a standing position and hop like a big kangaroo - the big hind legs would quickly kick the ground while the front limbs clutched its breast.
+In a split second, sigbin is gone fast.
+So quick that the human eye could not have a glimpse of it.
 Instantly, it’s gone to nowhere.

-What makes sigbin dreadful is when the master would decide to use the sigbin in taking revenge against those who had disappointed, offended, humiliated, or scorned the witch.
-The consequence would be frightening.
-When the night is over, people would hear the morning news from “radyo baktas” that somebody was found dead with a bite marks in the body with all blood sucked out.
+What made sigbin dreadful was the rumor that it could be used when taking reprisal against those who had disappointed, offended, humiliated, or scorned the witch.
+The consequence would be so frightening.
+One time, when the night was over, people heard morning news from the radyo baktas that somebody mysteriously died of bite marks with all the blood sucked out dry.

 Terrified.
-Yes, I was terrified listening to this story while I was a little boy in my days in Inopacan.
-My nanay is sternly reprimanding me and my sister if we happen to be not within our mother’s sight.
-The alarm would last weeks before the situation mellowed down and normalized.
+Yes, I was terrified listening to this story while I was a little boy in Inopacan.
+My nanay sternly reprimanded me and my sister if we happened to be not within our mother’s sight.
+The traumatic alarm would last weeks before the situation mellowed down and returned to normal.

-When I was already in my early teens, I remember one afternoon when I saw Nising and his siblings (they are the children of Mr. William Cabigas, a carpenter who has a house at the spillway or that lot in between the two old wooden bridges of Inopacan river) having a commotion near a thick undergrowth of kagingking (a species of thorny and sturdy kind of bamboo).
-Feeling concerned because the kagingging is in our land, I approached them and asked what they were up to.
-I was told that they were chasing a skinny sigbin that came to hide in the thicket beneath the kagingking trees.
-Nising and his siblings were armed with big “tirador” (rubber sling) and round pebbles as pellets ready for firing the suspected “sigbing.”
-Well, though a bit shaky, I was instantly urged to help them catch the sigbin, I thought anyway that it was skinny and perhaps our number would overpower this hideous creature.
-I picked a big stick and we surrounded the kagingking tree making sure the sigbin could not pass through away unnoticed.
-We have the “kagingking” under sieged.
-Then there was a shout from one of us that he saw the sigbin and the rest of us rushed to gather to his side to help him attack the sigbin.
-But when we got there, the creature disappeared; it managed to slip and escape through the other side that we abandoned.
-All of us gave a chase along the coconut and banana field.
-But the sigbin has gone far beyond our sight.
-In between gasps, we admitted that we lost it.
+During my early teens, I had this unforgettable experience.
+It was when I saw Nising and his siblings (the children of Mr. William Cabigas, a carpenter whose house was on a lot between the two old wooden bridges of the Inopacan River, about a hundred meters away from our land).
+They hurriedly gathered towards the bamboo grove on the side of our land after they noticed a strange commotion in the undergrowth surrounding the kagingking (a species of thorny and sturdy bamboo).
+Feeling concerned because the kagingking was in our land, I approached and asked what they were up to.
+I was told they were chasing a skinny sigbin hiding in the thicket under the kagingking grove.
+Nising and his siblings were armed with tirador (rubber sling) with pebbles as their pellets or their kind of ammunition ready for firing at the suspected sigbin.
+Though a bit shaky, I was urged to help them catch the sigbin.
+I thought anyway that it was just a skinny creature and perhaps our number could overpower this hideous being.
+I picked a big stick as my choice of weapon (no other choice actually).
+We surrounded the kagingking making sure the sigbin could not escape.
+The kagingking suddenly became under our siege.
+Then all of a sudden, there was a freaking shout from somebody telling us that he saw the sigbin.
+The rest of us rushed to gather at his side to help him attack the sigbin.
+But when we got there, the creature was nowhere to be found; it managed to slip and escape through the side that we abandoned.
+We gave a chase through the coconut and banana field.
+But the sigbin was fast and gone far beyond our sight.
+In between our gasping breaths, we admitted we lost it.

-The kagingking tree is still there until now.
-Last year, when I made a round of tour on our piece of land beside the Inopacan river, I was refreshed of the incident when I passed by the tree.
-That thought gave me goose bumps all over the skin in my head, neck and arms.
-Thanks and the underbrush is no longer that thick when we chased the sigbin.
-That big-eyed demon might not be hiding there for sure.
-But still I had that tingling sensation of panic that what if that sigbin is no longer skinny now and is getting stronger, ready to plunge.
-Bah, I quickly changed my imagination and simply entertained the thought that the sigbin is certainly very old now and too weak to stage a stupid charge.
+The kagingking grove is still there until now.
+Last year, when I made a round of tours on our land along the side of the Inopacan River, I was refreshed by the incident when I passed by at the same spot where we gathered around to hunt the sigbin.
+The thought gave me goosebumps on my neck and arms.
+Thanks and the underbrush where we chased the sigbin is no longer that thick now.
+The big-eyed demon may not be hiding there for sure.
+But still, I had that tingling sensation of panic on what if the sigbin was no longer skinny but stronger and ready to plunge at me this time.
+Bah, I quickly changed my imagination and simply entertained the thought that the sigbin is already old after all the years and too weak to stage a stupid attack.

-But still, I never actually saw the sigbin.
-Whatever they were chasing, I hope it was not because they described it as a small creature that runs like a dog with a scary face and lost most of its hair in the body.
-I had in my mind that it could have been a “chupacadabra” a blood sucker that can be lightly considered as the cousin of sigbin.
-There are reported cases in the Philippines that chupacadabra attacked fowls, pigs, and other farm animals.
-But talking about chupacadabra here is another story.
+Until then, I never actually saw the sigbin.
+Whatever they were chasing, I hope it was not the real thing because they described it as a small creature that ran like a dog with a scary face and it already lost most of its body hair.
+I had in my mind that it could have been a sickly stray dog or chupacabra, a bloodsucker considered by locals as the cousin of sigbin.
+There were reported cases in the Philippines where chupacabra attacked fowl, pigs, and other farm animals.
+Besides, talking about chupacabra here is another story.

-Despite my experience, I’m not sure if sigbin is true.
-Perhaps our folks were too quick in jumping to conclusion by merely judging the situation on sketchy and dubious assumptions.
+Despite my experience, I’m not sure if sigbin is real.
+Perhaps our folks were too quick to jump to conclusions by merely judging the situation on sketchy and dubious assumptions.
 There was no factual basis.
-Some say that our parents invented the story so that we would not wander around especially at night.
-Hmm, sounds like a psychological warfare, a traumatic story used in disciplining young ones.
+Some say that our parents invented the story so the children would not wander around, especially at night.
+Hmm, sounds like psychological warfare, a traumatic story used in disciplining the young ones.

-I browsed through the video clips in Youtube but found dubious and fake movie of sigbin instead.
+I browsed through the video clips on YouTube but only found a dubious and fake movie of sigbin instead.

-Now tell me, what is your story of sigbin wandering in our town?
+Now tell us your story about the sigbin in our town?

 Saturday, June 12, 2010